sandman45/TieFighter/README.md

 --
 Or, if you are on Windows, just double click the `startServer.bat` file, the server will automatically start on port 8999.

 The webpage will be available at `http://localhost:8080/`

+*note* not 100% if it works in windows.. i may have broke it ;)

 ## Scene